 In December of 2010, the Authority issued Tax-Exempt Sewer Revenue Bonds - Series of 2010 under the terms of a Trust Indenture dated December 28, 2010, by and between the Authority and The Bank of New York Mellon Trust Company, as Trustee, in the amount of \$25,000,000.
 The purpose of the bond issue was for 1) the design and construction of capital projects, 2) funding a debt service reserve fund, and 3) pay the costs of issuance on the bonds.
 The bonds were issued in denominations of \$5,000 with interest payable semi-annually June 15 and December 15 at rates ranging between 2.0 and 5.16%.
+The bonds provide for early redemption options as detailed in the official statement of issue.
 The bonds are scheduled to mature December 15, 2040.